 CHANGES IN OPERATIONS:

 Sidewalk replacement and condemnation has been reduced to $15,000.
 Costs for concrete disposal are included at $17,500.
-Property taxes on the post office property have been included at $13,094.
-Baltimore Avenue design has been included at $5,000.
+Property taxes on the post office property have been included at $13,831.
+Baltimore Avenue design was included in FY 20 at $5,000.
 Building Maintenance covers maintenance for city-owned buildings such as City Hall, the Art League, the Post Office and the Public Works office buildings.
-Routine building maintenance and the HVAC contracts for these locations have been budgeted at $52,005.
-HVAC repairs recommended by the Public Works Facilities Manager have been budgeted at $52,875 for this division.
+Routine building maintenance and the HVAC contracts for these locations have been budgeted at $67,655.
+HVAC repairs recommended by the Public Works Facilities Manager have been budgeted at $47,000 for this division.
 A replacement roof for City Hall will be budgeted in FY 22.
 Supplies for streets, storm drains and buildings and grounds have been budgeted at $119,890.
 Replacement light poles have been budgeted at a cost of $22,000.
 Snow removal supplies are also included in this category, and $10,500 has been budgeted.
-Replacement equipment including traffic control cones, barrels and barricades, a multi gas detector, and tools have been budgeted at $34,180.
+Replacement equipment including traffic control cones, barrels and barricades, and tools have been budgeted at $13,815.
 Uniforms and safety equipment are budgeted at $13,580.
 ARC flash safety gear for the electricians has been included in the uniform cost at $2,340.
 In Energy, street lighting is the major expense, and has been budgeted at $554,832.
 Projected savings from the LED light conversion are $144,630.
 Estimates for vehicle fuel and maintenance increase.
 Allocations for Vehicle Lease, radio equipment lease and insurance increase, while the allocations for IT Services and General Overhead decrease.
-For FY 20, the bulkhead on Seaweed Lane is scheduled for replacement at $105,000.
+For FY 21, the bulkhead at the Public Works complex is scheduled for replacement at $105,000.
 A 48’ drop deck trailer has been requested at $35,000.
-A replacement dump truck, flatbed truck and 2 ton stake body dump truck have been included in Vehicle Trust.
+A replacement dump truck, and a one-ton utility truck have been funded through Vehicle Trust.